Solenery

 Canadian Insight:

-Smart Tools to Combat Phantom Load
+Smart Tools to Combat Vampire Power

-Tackling vampire power doesn’t mean pulling every plug manually—smart tools make it easy:
+Tackling vampire power doesn’t mean pulling every plug manually, smart tools make it easy:

-Timers and automation: Set lights and gadgets to shut off at night or when you leave home.
+• Timers and automation: Set lights and gadgets to shut off at night or when you leave home.

-Use smart plugs on entertainment centres and home offices—these areas often account for 40% of standby use.
+Tip: Use smart plugs on entertainment centres and home offices—these areas often account for 40% of standby use.

-Unplug devices you don’t use daily (think spare TVs or basement speakers).
+• Unplug devices you don’t use daily.

-Use a central charging station that you turn off at night.
+• Use a central charging station that you turn off at night.

-Turn off screen savers and auto-updates on smart devices.
+• Disable screen savers and auto-updates on smart devices.

-Avoid “always on” features unless necessary (e.g., Alexa voice activation).
+• Avoid “always on” features unless necessary (e.g., Alexa voice activation).

 Real Example:

-A Winnipeg couple installed smart strips in their living room and office, cutting their standby load by 60 watts.
+A Winnipeg couple installed smart strips in their living room and office, reducing their vampire energy load by 60 watts.
+Annual savings?
+Over $120 with just a $40 plug investment.

 Conclusion